Annamarie2019/ExampleDApps/README.md

 - variables such as `message`, `amount`, and `account`

-- \[Editor: What is the expected syntax: message: "message", amount: whole numbers, account: how are accounts identified?]
+- \[Editor: What is the expected syntax: message: "message"?, amount: whole numbers?, account: how are accounts identified..."string of numbers"?]

 and run the test and deploy.